 Grantsville is a tiny town located in the state of West Virginia.
 With a population of 479 people and just one neighborhood, Grantsville is the 199th largest community in West Virginia.

-Grantsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grantsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grantsville is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Grantsville who work in food service (23.61%), office and administrative support (15.28%), and healthcare suport services (12.50%).

-As is often the case in a small town, Grantsville doesn't have a public transportation system that people use for their commute.
+Grantsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Grantsville with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.73% of adults in Grantsville have a bachelor's degree or advanced degree.